Illness anxiety disorder

 Toggle: English / Spanish

-The way people with hypochondria think about their physical symptoms can make them more likely to have this condition.
-As they focus on and worry about physical sensations, a cycle of symptoms and worry begins, which can be difficult to stop.
+The way people with IAD think about their physical symptoms can make them more likely to have this condition.
+As they focus on and worry about physical sensations, a cycle of symptoms and worry begins, which can be hard to stop.

 They seek out reassurance from family, friends, or health care providers on a regular basis.
-They feel better for a short time at most, and then begin to worry about the same symptoms, or about new symptoms.
+They feel better for a short time and then begin to worry about the same symptoms or new symptoms.

 Symptoms may shift and change, and are often vague.
-People with hypochondria often examine their own body.
+People with IAD often examine their own body.

 The doctor or nurse will examine you and may order tests to look for illness.
 A psychiatric evaluation may be done to look for other related disorders.